Mozambique is an elongated country on the southeast coast of Africa.

 The country is one of the countries with the highest economic inequality.
 Despite abundant natural resources and increased economic growth in recent years, this has not led to less poverty.
 Instead, its growth has led to the concentration of political and economic power among a very few and the tightening of basic democratic freedoms.

-It has led to a concentration of economic and political power and restrictions in basic freedoms.
-Norwegian People's Aid partners in the country are civil society organisations actively engaged in defending fair management and allocation of natural resources.
-Our most important partners are membership organisations that are strongly rooted in communities of small farmers.
+Norwegian People's Aid's partners are civil society organisations that actively engage in defending the fair management and distribution of natural resources.
+Our most important partners are member organizations with strong roots in the local communities of small farmers.

-Norwegian People's Aid began its programme in Mozambique in 1984 in the shape of humanitarian support to Mozambican refugees in Zimbabwe and the population of the drought-affected areas of Tete province.
-Our operations today are organised and led from the office in Maputo.
+Norwegian People's Aid started the programme in Mozambique in 1984 with humanitarian support to Mozambican refugees in Zimbabwe, and the population in the drought-affected areas of Tete province.
+The business is currently organized and managed by the office in Maputo.
 We also have a local office in Tete.
-The country office reports to the Norwegian People's Aid regional office for southern Africa in Johannesburg.
+The country office reports to Norwegian People's Aid's regional office for southern Africa in Johannesburg.

 Civil society in Mozambique pays critical attention to the state's governance structure and practices.
 Norwegian People's Aid cooperates with 11 civil society organisations.
 We provide the partner organisations with financial support and training so that they can best defend the land and resource rights of the people, especially smallholder farmers.
 Their livelihoods are threatened by commercial agriculture and mining, and our partners work to protect their interests.

 The majority of Mozambique's population are small-scale farmers.
 However, climate change, tropical storms, and droughts have made farming even more difficult.
 Several Norwegian People's Aid partners are working on conservational agriculture to address this uncertainty.